3lvia/designsystem/packages/components/components/elvis-accordion/README.md

 ## Props

-- content (string | HTMLElement) [required] - Header of content
+- content (string | HTMLElement) [required] - Text, images, tables or any other content (use slot in angular if not just text).
-- label (string | string[]) - Label for the accordion.
-Index 0 refers to label while accordion is closed, index 1 refers to label when the accordion is open.
-Pass "none" to remove label.
+- openLabel (string) - Label for opening the accordion.
+- closeLabel (string) - Label for closing the accordion.
-- position (string) - Horizontal positon of opening button, “left”, “center” or “right”, defualt is "center"
+- labelPosition (string) - Horizontal positon of opening button, “left”, “center” or “right”, defualt is "center".
 - size (string) - Size of accordion label & button, “small”, “medium” or “large”, defualt is "medium".
-- type (string) - Variants of accordion, "normal" or "overflow", defualt is "normal"
+- type (string) - Variants of accordion, "normal" or "overflow", defualt is "normal".

 ## REACT COMPONENT